Yosakoi: Yosakoi Naruko Dancing

-よさこい よさこい（ホイ ホイ）

 Yosakoi Matsuri

 Yosakoi Matsuri ("yosakoi festival") is a festival in the city of Kōchi, Japan.
-The original yosakoi festival, it has taken place every August since 1954, except 2020 due to Covid 19.
+The original yosakoi festival, it has taken place every August since 1954, except 2020 due to COVID-19.
 In this festival, teams of dancers and floats crowd to dance the yosakoi naruko dance together.
 The number of participants has increased yearly: as of 2005 over 10,000 dancers participate in this competition every year.

 The rules of the Kōchi yosakoi competition are as follows: